-This manual documents how to install and use the Multiple Precision Floating-Point Reliable Library, version 3.0.1.
-Copyright 1991, 1993, 1994, 1995, 1996, 1997, 1998, 1999, 2000, 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011 Free Software Foundation, Inc. Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.2 or any later version published by the Free Software Foundation; with no Invariant Sections, with no Front-Cover Texts, and with no Back-Cover Texts.
-A copy of the license is included in Appendix A [GNU Free Documentation License], page 45.
+This manual decuments have to install and use the Multiple Precision Floating Daint Polichle This manual documents how to install and use the Multiple Precision Floating-Point Reliable Library, version 3.1.6.
+Copyright 1991, 1993-2017 Free Software Foundation, Inc. Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.2 or any later version published by the Free Software Foundation; with no Invariant Sections, with no Front-Cover Texts, and with no Back-Cover Texts.
+A copy of the license is included in Appendix A [GNU Free Documentation License], page 48.